Legal

 Legal basis: Art.
 6(1)(f) GDPR.

-4.2 Payment, invoicing, and tax compliance
+4.2 Payment, invoicing, tax compliance, and Business Credit top-ups

-4.3 Security, fraud prevention, and abuse control
+4.4 Security, fraud prevention, and abuse control

 We process technical access data, IP addresses, rate-limit records, human-verification data, restore-session data, and related security records in order to protect the service, prevent abuse and fraud, enforce access control, and maintain integrity and availability.

-4.4 Legal compliance, notice handling, and claims defense
+4.5 Legal compliance, notice handling, and claims defense

 We process data where necessary to comply with legal obligations, respond to lawful requests, handle legal or abuse notices, enforce restrictions, preserve evidence, and establish, exercise, or defend legal claims.